Rafael Halperin

 Rafael Halperin (רפאל הלפרין; 1924 – 20 August 2011) was an Austrian-born Israeli Orthodox rabbi, businessman, athlete, professional wrestler, and bodybuilder.

 Biography

 Halperin was born in Vienna to Austrian Jewish parents in 1924.
-In 1933, at the age of 9, he and his family immigrated to Israel.
+In 1933, at the age of 9, he and his family immigrated to Mandatory Palestine.
 The Halperin family moved to Bnei Brak the following year, and Rafael studied in Haifa and Jerusalem as a teenager.
 He also excelled in several athletic pursuits, including weightlifting and karate.
 He entered competitions and became the national champion in karate, boxing, and bodybuilding.
 In 1950, Halperin organized Israel's first "Mr. Israel" bodybuilders competition.
 He was also a skilled diamond cutter.
+He was a brother of famed philanthropist Rabbi Nachum Halpern.